KONICA MINOLTA

 Example presentation of future disease risk on the website

 Moreover, as a measure against passive smoking, in the past, Konica Minolta has gradually cut back on indoor smoking areas, moved indoor smoking areas outside and held no-smoking days on the premises.
 In addition, the company recommends that smokers participate in smoking cessation support programs.
-In light of the strengthening of legislation related to smoking, Konica Minolta prohibited all smoking on its premises and during designated work hours across all group companies in Japan, in April 2020, in order to strengthen measures against second-hand smoke and further reduce the smoking rate.
+In light of the strengthening of legislation related to smoking, Konica Minolta prohibited all smoking on its premises and during designated work hours across all group companies in Japan, collaborating closely with labor unions to prevent secondhand smoke and further reduce the smoking rate.

 These measures have been successful, and the smoking rate has been decreasing year by year.